v-filip/ec2_system_stats.sh/README.md

 ~/.scripts ❯ ./ec2_system_stats.sh help

     -v --verbose
         Prints more info!
+    -i --install
+        Installs the script for future use
+    -u --uninstall
+        Uninstalls the script
 ```

 <br>